tjacobs/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:

 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture